 Do the words ‘soft play’ send shiver down your spine?
-Stop right there mama, we’ve compiled a compendium of best play cafes across London for you and your littl’uns to check out across Christmas holidays.
+Stop right there mama, we’ve compiled a compendium of best play cafes across London for you and your littl’uns to check out across the half term holidays.
 Buh bye soft play hell, hello playtimes with brunch plates…

 The Parent Hood